Pokémon Ranger: Guardian Signs: Plot

-The game takes place on the island region of Oblivia.
-The player, and a friend and fellow Ranger, Summer (Ben, if the player is female), are flying on Staraptors in the clouds, chasing after Pokémon Pinchers after Latios (Latias for female players).
-The player allows Latios/Latias to escape by distracting the Pinchers.
-However, when their squad leader, Red Eyes comes in, the player's partner taunts Red Eyes.
-He responds by shooting a plasma gun.
-The player moves forward and shields their partner from the blow, and is sent into the sea below, where the player loses and eventually recovers their styler.
-(The player's partner is then kidnapped.)
-The player washes up on a beach- the shores of Dolce Island.
-The player meets a Pichu with a ukulele, who is known throughout the game as the Ukulele Pichu.
-This Pichu becomes the partner Pokémon of this game.
-It will join the player as their Partner Pokémon, after they fix its broken ukulele.
-As a newly recruited Pokémon Ranger, the player would go on various missions and encounter friends, foes, and rivals, not to mention hordes of Pokémon.
-The new enemy, the Pokémon Pinchers, are controlling Pokémon and using them to their advantage.
-With newly found Pokémon companions at their side, the player begins their journey to put a stop to the Pokémon Pinchers and restore peace in Oblivia.
+The game takes place in the island region of Oblivia.
+The player and a fellow Ranger, Summer (Ben if the player is female), are flying on Staraptors while pursuing the Pokémon Pinchers, who are chasing Latios (Latias if the player is female).
+The player distracts the Pinchers, allowing Latios or Latias to escape.
+Their squad leader, Red Eyes, then intervenes and fires a plasma weapon after being taunted by the player's partner.
+The player shields their partner from the attack and falls into the sea below, losing and later recovering their styler, while their partner is kidnapped.
+The player subsequently washes ashore on Dolce Island.
+The player meets a Pichu carrying a ukulele, known as Ukulele Pichu.
+After repairing its broken instrument, Ukulele Pichu becomes the player's partner Pokémon.
+As a newly recruited Pokémon Ranger, the player undertakes various missions and encounters allies, rivals, and numerous Pokémon.
+The primary antagonists, the Pokémon Pinchers, control Pokémon for their own purposes.
+Accompanied by new Pokémon partners, the player sets out to stop the Pokémon Pinchers and restore peace to Oblivia.

 Development

 Pokémon Ranger: Guardian Signs was developed by Creatures Inc. for the Nintendo DS.
 It was first revealed on January 13, 2010, by Japan's CoroCoro Comic, which had first details about the games.
 On January 15, Nintendo Japan made an official announcement for the game, and provided screenshots and artwork.
-It was released in Japan on March 6, 2010, North America on October 4, 2010, and Europe on November 5, 2010.
+It was released in Japan on March 6, 2010; North America on October 4, 2010; and Europe on November 5, 2010.

 Reception

-The game received mixed or average reviews according to the review aggregator Metacritic.
+The game received mixed or average reviews according to the review aggregator site Metacritic.
 GamePro rated the game 3/5 stars, stating "Guardian Signs isn't much of a departure from the last two titles in the series".
-IGNs Kristine Steimer rated the game 7/10, stating the graphics of "the different environments look really sharp" and "The music depicts the mood of the story very well".
+IGNs Kristine Steimer rated the game 7/10, writing that "the different environments look really sharp" and that "the music depicts the mood of the story very well".
 GamesRadar+ rated the game 6/10, stating that the "Guardian Signs is a great game for small children, but is too simplistic for the rest of us."
-GameZone rated the game 6.5/10, and commented "The visuals of Guardian Signs actually surprised me... both the characters and the world of Oblivia contain more details than the main Pokemon games."
+GameZone rated the game 6.5/10, and commented "The visuals of Guardian Signs actually surprised me... both the characters and the world of Oblivia contain more details than the main Pokémon games."

-It was the top selling game in Japan for the week of March 1 through March 7, selling 161,000 copies.
+It was the top-selling game in Japan for the week of March 1 through March 7, selling 161,000 copies.
 It stayed at the top the next week, selling 65,000 copies.
 It continued to stay on the charts, selling 360,000 copies in the game's first month.
 Worldwide the game went on to sell 1.53 million copies total.